 As residents of Kendal at Hanover, the retirement community featured in your article, we fully subscribe to slow medicaricle, and the subscribe to the statement hat "Geath and dying is central to conversation from Day 1."
 We are in our \$80 and came to Kendal two years ago for the quality of file as well as the quality of death.
 We found a vibrant intellectual as well as athletic and outdoor community.
 We are relieved of the worry of what will happen to us when we are no longer able to manage on our own.
-As a result, we are then able to enjoy have the control of the work of of To the Editor:
+As a result, we are then able to enjoy have the content of the content of the subscribe the subscribe to the content of the subscribe the subscribe to the subscribe the subscribe to the subscribe to the subscribe to the subscribe the subscribe to the s o the Editor: Re "Oakland Teach-In Looks at Budg-t Cuts and the War" (news article, May et Cuts and the War" (news article, May 2): It's fine for students at Paul Robeson High School in Oakland to consider the fiscal impact that the war in Iraq has on the United States, but somene ought to set them straight when they start talk-time them straight when they start talk-time them straight when they start talk-time their school system.
+The fact is that they should be pointing their fingers primarily at their own Board of Education and at lawmakers in Garamento, not at Washington, during such a discussion.
+The federal government provides less than 10 percent of the control of the contr the configuration of the confi Edison, N.J., May 2, 2008 The writer is a senior fellow at Teachers College, Columbia University, and a for-mer national education correspondent for The New York Times.
+Patent protection; the foreclosure crisis; paying for doctors' classes.
+Also: Give the Lower East Side some To the Editor:

-Re \A Prison of Shame, and It's Ours'' (column, May 4):
+Re A Prison of Shame, and It's Ours'' (column, May 4):

 I am insulted by Nicholas D. Kristof's Characterizations of conditions at Cuantation of Conditions of Cuantation of Conditions of Cuantation of Conditions of Condition of Condition of Condition and Condition a

 Further, the case of Abdul Hamid al-Ghizzawi's condition and treatment has been well documented before the Unit-ed States District Court, which ruled this continued refusal of treatment purposefully hindered our efforts to provide care.

 (Rear Adm.)
-MARK H. BUZBY

-U.S. Navy Commander Joint Task Force Guantánamo Guantánamo Bay, Cuba, May 4, 2008
+MARK H. BUZBY U.S. Navy Commander Joint Task Force Guantánamo Guantánamo Bay, Cuba, May 4, 2008

 The New York Times Company

-ARTHUR OCHS SULZBERGER JR., Chairman

-IANET L. ROBINSON, Chief Executive Office

-MICHAEL GOLDEN, Vice Chairman

-JAMES M. FOLLO, Chief Financial Officer

-R. ANTHONY BENTEN, Senior V. P.
+ARTHUR OCHS SULZBERGER JR., Chairman IANET L. ROBINSON, Chief Executive Office MICHAEL GOLDEN, Vice Chairman JAMES M. FOLLO, Chief Financial Officer R. ANTHONY BENTEN, Senior V. P.

+Halftone artwork

+(Contains grayscale

+Logo or Nameplate

+.
+Masthead

+Credit line

+Dingbat or Bullet

+- Signature or Signer

+Unsigned editorial (No byline)

+Subject or (sub)head

+Signed editorial (Byline at bottom.)

+Corporate Masthead

+House Ad or Web Refer

+Inside Pages